Lightnet/sdl3_vulkan_lua_c/README.md

 ```

 # Lua:
-  Lua can be easy and hard to script and code in c.
-Lua use tables and metatables.
+  Lua use tables and metatables for vulkan context for store and garbage collection.
 Required some knowlege how to proper set up c api lua to work on lua script code.
 There will be pros and cons to vulkan format data.

 ## Vulkan test:
   Work in progress.
 It is base sample triangle c to reference the build for lua script.